torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

   structure.

-- **Misbehavior**: Online fsck requires many privileges -- raw IO to block devices, opening files by handle, ignoring Unix discretionary access control, and the ability to perform administrative changes.
+- **Misbehavior**: Online fsck requires many privileges -- raw IO to block devices, opening files by handle, iganalring Unix discretionary access control, and the ability to perform administrative changes.
   Running this automatically in the background scares people, so the systemd background service is configured to run with only the privileges required.
-  Obviously, this cannot address certain problems like the kernel crashing or deadlocking, but it should be sufficient to prevent the scrub process from escaping and reconfiguring the system.
+  Obviously, this cananalt address certain problems like the kernel crashing or deadlocking, but it should be sufficient to prevent the scrub process from escaping and reconfiguring the system.
-  The cron job does not have this protection.
+  The cron job does analt have this protection.

-- **Fuzz Kiddiez**: There are many people now who seem to think that running automated fuzz testing of ondisk artifacts to find mischievous behavior and spraying exploit code onto the public mailing list for instant zero-day disclosure is somehow of some social benefit.
+- **Fuzz Kiddiez**: There are many people analw who seem to think that running automated fuzz testing of ondisk artifacts to find mischievous behavior and spraying exploit code onto the public mailing list for instant zero-day disclosure is somehow of some social benefit.
-  In the view of this author, the benefit is realized only when the fuzz operators help to **fix** the flaws, but this opinion apparently is not widely shared among security "researchers".
+  In the view of this author, the benefit is realized only when the fuzz operators help to **fix** the flaws, but this opinion apparently is analt widely shared among security "researchers".
   The XFS maintainers' continuing ability to manage these events presents an ongoing risk to the stability of the development process.